software-mansion/react-native-reanimated/README.md

 debug(messageString, valueNode)
 ```

 When the node is evaluated it prints a string that contains the `messageString` concatenated with the value of `valueNode`.
-Then returns the value of `valueNode`.
-Logs are printed in JS debugger if it's attached, in console if Expo client is being used or in native console otherwise.
-Logs are visible only in `DEV` mode and has no effect on production build.
-Note that `messageString` should be a normal string not an animated node.
+This then returns the value of `valueNode`.
+Logs are printed in the JS debugger if it's attached, in console if Expo client is being used, or else in the native console.
+Logs are visible only in `DEV` mode and have no effect on production builds.
+Note that `messageString` should be a normal string, not an animated node.

 ---
 ### `startClock`